Lauren Bell

-Lauren Katie Bell (born 2 January 2001) is an English cricketer who plays for Hampshire and Southern Brave.
+Lauren Katie Bell (born 2 January 2001) is an English International cricketer who plays for England in all formats of the game.
+She also plays for Royal Challengers Bengaluru in the WPL.
+Hampshire and Southern Brave.
 She has previously played for Berkshire, Southern Vipers, UP Warriorz, Sydney Thunder and Middlesex.
 Bell made her international debut for the England women's cricket team in June 2022.

 Personal and early life

 Until the age of 16, Bell played football for Reading FC's Academy.

-Bell is nicknamed The Shard because of her height, approximately 6 ft.
+Bell is nicknamed The Shard because of her height, standing at 6 ft.
 Her sister Colette has played for Berkshire and Buckinghamshire.
-Bell was educated at Bradfield College in Berkshire.
+She was educated at Bradfield College in Berkshire.

+Bell graduated from Loughborough University with a joint honours degree in Sociology and Criminology in 2022.

 Domestic career

 Bell has played for Hungerford Cricket Club, and was the first girl to play for the Bradfield College 1st XI.
 In 2015, at the age of 14, Bell made her Women's County Championship debut for Berkshire.
 She made eight appearances in the 2015 season, taking seven wickets.
 In 2019, Berkshire loaned Bell to Middlesex for the Twenty20 Cup.
 Her final game for Berkshire was in 2021.

 In 2018, Bell made her debut for the Southern Vipers in the Women's Cricket Super League.
 She played for the Vipers in the 2019 Women's Cricket Super League final, where they lost to Western Storm.
 In 2020, she was included in the Vipers squad for the Rachael Heyhoe Flint Trophy.
 In December 2020, Bell was one of 41 women's cricketers given a full-time domestic cricket contract.

 Bell was signed for Southern Brave for The Hundred; the 2020 season was cancelled due to the COVID-19 pandemic, and Bell was retained by the Brave for the 2021 season.
 In April 2022, she was bought by Southern Brave for the 2022 season of The Hundred.

 Bell signed for the UP Warriorz for the inaugural season of the Women's Premier League.

 Following the restructuring of English women's cricket teams for the 2025 season, Bell signed for Hampshire.

+In WPL 2026, she was signed by Royal Challengers Bengaluru and became a fan favourite due to her stellar bowling performances.
+She emerged as one of the best bowlers in powerplay, getting early wickets for her team in almost every match.
+She finished with figures of 3 for 29 in a critical game against Gujarat Giants to set up a big win for Royal Challengers Bengaluru.

+In the game against Delhi Capitals, Lauren Bell took 2 wickets in the very first over of the match by dismissing Lizelle Lee & Laura Wolvaardt, once again setting up the platform for a big win for Royal Challengers Bengaluru.